However, in appropriate cases, a spouse seeks divorce based on the other spouse’s fault in causing the breakup of the marriage.

 Conviction of a Felony is another uncommon fault ground for divorce.

-In order to seek a divorce on this fault ground, the spouse seeking divorce must show that the other spouse has been convicted of a felony during the marriage, has been in jail for at least one year, and that the other spouse has not been pardoned.
+In order to seek a divorce on this fault ground, the spouse seeking divorce must show that the other spouse was convicted of a felony during the marriage, has been in jail for at least one year, and that the other spouse has not been pardoned.

 There is also one more important limitation to this ground of divorce.
 It is not available if the jailed spouse was convicted of the felony with the use of testimony from the spouse seeking divorce.